-In South Carolina, the Paternity Acknowledgment Affidavit is considered a "legal document" once it is notarized.
-Even if the birth clerk has not yet filed it with the Vital Records Central Office, it is considered a "legal document."
-Either parent has 60 days after signing the Affidavit to change his or her mind.
-If a parent (or parents) wishes to rescind the affidavit, the parent must go to the Vital Records Central Office to complete the paperwork.
+In South Carolina, the Voluntary Paternity Acknowledgment is considered a "legal document" once it is notarized.
+Even if the birth clerk has not yet filed it with the Vital Statistics State Office, it is considered a "legal document."
+Either parent has 60 days after signing the Voluntary Paternity Acknowledgment to change his or her mind.
+If a parent (or parents) wishes to rescind the Voluntary Paternity Acknowledgment, the parent must go to the Vital Statistics State Office to complete the paperwork.
 However, a rescission will not cause or allow an amendment to the birth certificate.
 It WILL NOT remove the man's name as the child's legal father on the birth certificate.
-To have the father's name removed or to change the child's surname, a certified copy of a court order directing Vital Records to amend the birth certificate is required.
+To have the DEPARTMENT OF SOCIAL SERVICES, CHILD SUPPORT SERVICES DIVISION father's name removed or to change the child's surname, a certified copy of a court order directing Vital Statistics to amend the birth certificate is required.
 Upon the expiration of the 60-day rescission period, "a verified voluntary acknowledgment of paternity may be challenged in court only on the basis of fraud, duress, or material mistake of fact, with the burden of proof upon the challenger."
-It is very difficult to disestablish paternity in South Carolina after the 60-day rescission period has passed.
+It is very difficult to disestablish paternity in South Carolina after the 60- day rescission period has passed.